Jonny-Ringo/Eth-gas-price-ext-chrome/README.md

 8. Click the "Load Unpacked" button at the top left, and upload the repo you downloaded with your API key.

-10. Finally, toggle the loaed extension on, and you now have a working gas price extension in Chrome!
+10. Finally, toggle the loaded extension on, and you now have a working gas price extension in Chrome!